OpenNMT/nmt-wizard/README.md

 ## Server configuration

 * The REST server and worker are configured by `settings.ini`.
-The `LAUNCHER_MODE` environment variable (defaulting to `Production`) can be set to select different set of options in development or production.

 ## Using the launcher